wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 | **Occlusion** | Stable | Inactive |
 | **Leak / External** | Decreasing | Inactive |

-Classified state changes stream to a React dashboard that aggregates patient telemetry across an entire ward.
-Alerts ping the originating room directly, so medical personnel can respond and triage without parsing which IV setup is failing.
+Classified state changes stream to a React dashboard that shows IV bag status across an entire ward.
+Alerts ping the originating room directly, so medical personnel can respond and triage without parsing which IV setup is failing

 ## Cost Breakdown